Clifford-Deformed Compass Codes: Codes and Noise Model

 \subsection{Clifford Deformations}

-Clifford deformations are modifications of stabilizer codes that can lead to significant improvements in codes' thresholds under biased noise models \cite{tuckett2018ultrahigh, bonilla2021xzzx, dua2022clifford, tiurev2023correcting, tiurev2023domain}.
-The Clifford deformation of a stabilizer code is the application of an arbitrary set of single-qubit unitary transformations from the Clifford group on the codespace.
-Clifford transformations map Pauli operators to other Pauli operators and thus preserve the stabilizer structure of the code.
-Additionally, a Clifford deformation preserves the weight and support qubits of the stabilizers.
+Clifford deformations are modifications of stabilizer codes that can lead to significant improvements in the thresholds of codes under biased noise models \cite{tuckett2018ultrahigh, bonilla2021xzzx, dua2022clifford, tiurev2023correcting, tiurev2024domain}.
+The Clifford deformation of a stabilizer code is the application of an arbitrary set of single-qubit unitary transformations from the Clifford group on the codespace yielding a new stabilizer group.
+Clifford transformations map Pauli operators to other Pauli operators and thus preserve the commutativity of the stabilizers.
+Additionally, a Clifford deformation preserves the weight and support qubits of each stabilizer.
 However, one possible consequence of a Clifford deformation is that the resulting code may be non-CSS since the operators making up the stabilizers are modified.
 For example, the XZZX surface code is not a CSS code.
+As a result, we cannot directly decode $X$ and $Z$ syndromes independently, as is standard with CSS codes.
+We discuss our decoding methods in Section \ref{sec:decoder}.

 The XZZX surface code \cite{bonilla2021xzzx} results from a Clifford deformation of the surface code where a Hadamard transformation is applied on every other qubit of the lattice (Figure \ref{fig:XZZX_l2}).
 All plaquette stabilizers acquire the form XZZX, giving the code its name.
-This change introduces a symmetry which restricts the propagation of defects to one dimension.
+This change introduces a symmetry that restricts the propagation of defects to one dimension.
 Regardless of their location, $X$ or $Z$ errors will produce defects aligned in a particular direction.
 Furthermore, these directions are perpendicular to each other.
-We can see this from Figures \ref{fig:combinedlow_l2} and \ref{fig:combinedhigh_l2} which depict the directions in which $Z$ and $X$ defects spread respectively.
+This is illustrated in Figures \ref{fig:combinedlow_l2} and \ref{fig:combinedhigh_l2} which depict the directions in which $Z$ and $X$ defects spread respectively.
 Since defects are restricted to one dimension, a pair of defects aligned in one of these directions will be the endpoints of a string of errors of the same type.
 This allows us to decode Pauli-$X$ and Pauli-$Z$ errors as disjoint sets of repetition codes under noise models with infinite bias.